PhonePe/epoch/README.md

 The first important aspect is to understand Leader Election and how requests are routed across different epoch instances. <br>
-A single Epoch node is the leader to all requests from the UI, and is responsible for running all Tasks, and doing the various state management. <br>
+A single Epoch node is the leader to all requests from the UI, and is responsible for running all Topologies/Tasks, and doing the various state management. <br>
 The remaining nodes route requests to the leader node. <br>
 This is done using a simple Zookeeper based leader election, and a Routing Servlet Filter. <br>